Anxious about Autism?

 All parents worry to some extent about their baby’s development—it’s part of being a parent.
 And the stark increase in the prevalence of autism can give even the most easy-going parents cause for worry.
 If you are anxious about autism, read on,

 The Centers for Disease Control and Prevention estimates that 1 in 68 children in the United States has been identified as having an autism spectrum disorder.
-Autism spectrum disorders are almost five times more common among boys than girls, with with 1 in 42 boys identified as being on the spectrum as compared to 1 in 189 girls.
+Autism spectrum disorders are almost five times more common among boys than girls, with 1 in 42 boys identified as being on the spectrum as compared to 1 in 189 girls.

 The biggest increases in cases are among kids with an above-average or average IQ, says the CDC, and those kids now make up half of all autism cases diagnosed each year.
 The average age when the diagnosis is made remains at 4 or older, despite efforts in recent years to inform healthcare providers and parents alike that autism can be diagnosed in some kids as early as age 2.